 Our partners at Creation Justice Ministries produce Earth Day Sunday resources each year.
 With sermon starters, prayers, bulletin inserts and great information on a variety of environemental issues, this ecumenical resource is a wonderful starting point for your congregation's celebration.

-- Water, Holy Water - Created by Creation Justice Minsitries especially for use by UCC congregations.
-Includes education resources, sermon startes, prayers, bulletin inserts, and more.
+- Have You Anything Here to Eat? - Created by Creation Justice Ministries especially for use by UCC congregations.
+Includes education resources, sermon starters, prayers, bulletin inserts, and more.

 - Eco-Faith: Creating and Sustaining Green Congregations by Charlene Hosenfeld

-- Us our UCC Green Justice Congregations resources to help your church go green
+- Use our UCC Green Justice Congregations resources to help your church go green.

 Earth Day Sunday Tips from Creation Justice Ministries

 - Plan an Earth Day themed worship service.
-Download the Earth Day Sunday resource, "Water, Holy Water"
+Download the Earth Day Sunday resource, "Have You Anything Here to Eat?
+Sustainable Food in a Changing Climate"

 - Have bulletin inserts or handouts for congregation members.
 For instance, "Ten Steps to Green Your Home" or "Products to Green Your Home" - include compact fluorescent light bulbs, environmentally friendly cleaning supplies, low-flow faucets and shower heads, information on energy efficient appliances, 100% post consumer waste recycled printer paper, and more.